softwaremill/supler/README.md

 By setting the `after_render_function` option to a no-argument function, it is possible to get notified after a form is rendered (or refreshed), and customize the form or add some custom dynamic behavior.

+### Handling custom data

+Actions can result in custom data being returned by the server.
+Custom data can come either together with a form, or without.
+There are two ways to handle custom data.
+First, you can specify the `custom_data_handler` option, which should be a function accepting the data object.
+The function will be invoked after rendering the form with `render` (or calling the `renderResponseFn`).

+The second way is to get the custom data by hand, using `SuplerForm.getCustomData(json)`, and if the result is not null, handling it as desired.

 ## Version history